MIDFIELDR/midfieldr/README.md

 ## Introduction

-`midfieldr` provides functions designed to operate on data frames structured like MIDFIELD data, that is, in four datasets with the same row and column organization and variable names.
-The `midfielddata` package provides a data sample in the expected form.

-MIDFIELD data are undergraduate “student-level” data, information about individual students such as student age, sex, race/ethnicity; every course with credit hours and grades; and every term with academic standing, grade point average, institution, program, and baccalaureate degrees.
+`midfieldr` provides functions for working with undergraduate “student-level” data from the MIDFIELD database.
+Data at the “student-level” refers to information about individual students including demographics, programs, academic standing, courses, grades, and degrees.
+For [more information](#more-information) on data structure, see the companion `R` package `midfielddata`.

 `midfieldr` services include: